nus-cs2030s/2324-s2/docs/20-casting.md

 # Unit 20: Run-Time Class Mismatch

+!!! abstract "Learning Objectives"

     After taking this unit, students should:

-- Understand the need for narrowing type conversion and type casting when writing code that depends on higher-level abstraction
+    - understand the need for narrowing type conversion and type casting when writing code that depends on higher-level abstraction
-- Understand the possibility of encountering run-time errors if typecasting is not done properly.
+    - understand the possibility of encountering run-time errors if typecasting is not done properly

 We have seen in [Unit 18](18-interface.md) how we can write code that is reusable and general by making our code dependent on types at a higher-level of abstraction.
 Our main example is the following `findLargest` method, which takes in an array of objects that support the `getArea` method, and returns the largest area among these objects.